TonyDeng0514/Mathematica-codes-for-parastatistics/README.md

 # Mathematica-codes-for-parastatistics
 Mathematica codes for computations related to the R-matrix parastatistics, defined in arXiv:2308.05203.
 The pdf file IntroductionParastatisticsCodes.pdf gives a detailed explanation of all the codes.
+The two notebook files Verify2DSpinModel.nb and RMatricesAnd1DSpinModel.nb are the main files to run.
 All files (including .nb .wl .mx) should be placed in the same folder.